-Along the shores of East River, lies the language capital of this planet; Queens known as the “Word’s Borough”.
+Along the shores of East River, lies the language capital of this planet; Queens, also known as the “World’s Borough”.
 This is where you can be exposed to approximately 160 of the 800 languages spoken in New York City.
 If you are unable to go on a sabbatical to travel the world, roam the streets of Astoria, Elmhurst and Jackson Heights to scout the best Salvadoran pupusas, Malaysian laksa, or Nepalese momos.

 However, you can only find Mongolian food at the homes of Mongolian Queens residents.
 Fortunately, on Wednesday, July 24, you don’t have to knock on strangers’ homes or travel across the globe for $1500, you can just come to Socrates Sculpture Park in Astoria at 7 pm to truly experience Mongolia.

 Mongolia Live and Mongol Heritage Foundation are honored to co-host the film screening of Mongolian film, “The Story of the Weeping Camel” with Socrates Sculpture Park this lovely summer evening.
 The film screening will be accompanied by live Morin khuur and Urtiin Duu (long song) performance and Mongolian food.
 (Artist bios at the end of the interview) Additionally, you can enjoy Mongolian ger (yurt) and learn to write your name in Mongol script.

 Hereby, we present you the Director of Public Programs of Socrates Sculpture Park, Audrey Dimola to learn more about the event organizer.

 How long have you been working at the park and what do you like the most about your job?

 I’ve been working there for three years since 2016.
 Every day is different.
 I get to work with so many amazingly different, talented people both in performance and partnership and just the public that comes to the park.
 It’s such an honor to serve that community also because I grew up two blocks away.
 So I’ve been playing and spending time in that park my whole life.